 This report is prepared by the Chief of Police in cooperation with local law enforcement authorities and includes information provided by them as well as by the University's campus security authorities and various other elements of the University.
 Each year an e-mail notification is made to all enrolled students and employees that provides the website link to access this report.
 Prospective students and employees are also notified of the report's availability.
-Hard copies of the report may also be obtained at no cost by contacting the Office of Police and Security at 801 N Rutledge St Springfield, IL 62702.
+Hard copies of the report may also be obtained at no cost by contacting 801 N Rutledge St Springfield, IL 62702.
 The University is committed to taking the actions necessary to provide a safe and secure working/learning environment for all students and staff.
-As a member of the campus community, you can feel safe and comfortable knowing that security procedures are in place that represent best practices in the field, and are constantly tested and re-evaluated for their effectiveness.
-SIU SOM offers academic programming at the University's main campus (located in Carbondale, IL), as well as in Springfield, IL, approximately 170 miles apart.
-This report covers information specific to the separate School of Medicine campus in Springfield.
+As a member of the campus community, you can feel safe and comfortable knowing that security procedures are in place that represent best practices in the field and are constantly tested and re-evaluated for their effectiveness.